Shubhamnegi/alb-logs-parser/README.md

 python -m pip install -r requirement.txt
 ```

-Create a bash file to source env
+Create a bash file to source env.
+You can also use any other method to push env variable.
 ```
 touch cred.bash
 echo "export INFLUX_DB_HOST=repalce_with_url" >> cred.bash